geospatialem/conferences/2015/2015NACIS.md

 ## *Examining the Terminology of Modern Cartography*, Michael P. Peterson, Rex G. Cammack

 ### Words and Maps:
-* Conceptually cartography is based on Words
+* Conceptually cartography is based on words.
-* Words influence our mapping
+* Words influence our mapping.
-* Words form communication with others, and **ourselves**
+* Words form communication with others, and **ourselves**.
 * Development of words done without much thought (expressions/words used for same concept).
 * We're at a great age of cartography with **ideas, concepts, and theory.**
-* Words to define cartography.
+* Words define cartography.
 Cartographic language is not a dead language.
 * We as a community can change and help it evolve.
 * *We need to find new words for other maps, and find a better term than "static map"!*

 ### Jargon:
-* Discipline-specific words (e.g. Doctors - shorthand/seperate from patients)
+* Discipline-specific words (e.g. Doctors use shorthand to separate themselves from patients).
-* Jargon separates out from individuals/groups
+* Jargon separates out from individuals/groups.

 ### Slippy map:
-* A term referring to modern web maps that let you zoom and pan around (map slips around when you drag the mouse).
+* A term referring to modern web maps that let you zoom and pan around.
+The term originates from how the map 'slips' around when you drag the mouse.
-* AJAX component where JavaScript runs in the browser and puts in a request from the server without downloading the whole HTML on the page → "Slippy zoom" map experience - :-)
+* AJAX component where JavaScript runs in the browser and puts in a request from the server without downloading the whole HTML on the page → "Slippy zoom" map experience :-)
 * A "cute" term, but not very professional sounding, and the term isn't taken very seriously.
-* *MOMM (Me On My Map)* - Track the entity "holding" the map.
-Similar to slippy map term (e.g. FitBit)
+* *MOMM (Me On My Map)*: Track the entity "holding" the map.
+Similar to slippy map term (e.g. FitBit).

 ### English by non-native speakers:
-* Worlds most spoken language? *bad english*
+* The world's most spoken language is *bad english*.
-* Europeans use English as a common language, but words are made up (e.g. "Handy" in Germany, for cell phone)
+* Europeans use English as a common language, but words are made up (e.g. "Handy" in Germany, for cell phone).

 ### Boundaries of Classes:
 * Map Types (General/Thematic)